sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 		Replay Attack
 			Prevent Reuse of passwords across multiple accounts	Share Secret - assign user to share secret with

-n the event the encryption key is changed, the software should be prevent clients from using old encryption key to protect against data corruption.
+* In the event the encryption key is changed, the software should be prevent clients from using old encryption key to protect against data corruption.

 #### Alignment of Security Requirements